Finding your energy balance

 Whether you are on a diet or not, it is hard to remember everything that you eat during the day.
 You are more likely to get an accurate recording if you write down the calories in your meal before you sit down to eat.
 To do this you'll want to have a calorie tracking method that goes wherever you go.
 This might be a small notebook that you throw in your purse or an app on your smartphone.

 People tend to underestimate their food portions.
 Try to keep it accurate and measured.
+Find Your Balance offers handy tips and tools to help you get your portion sizes just right.

 Digital scales are essential to count calories accurately.
 Scales will help you measure exactly how big a serving size is.
 You don't have to use scales for every meal, but each time you eat a new food, weigh a portion so that you know how much to eat.
 When you know how many grams are in you’re serving, you’ll be able get the correct calorie count using the serving size information shown on the nutrition facts label.